Not a Member?

 Latanoprost/Xalatan Ophthalmic Sol: 0.005%

 1 drop (1.5 mcg) applied to each affected eye once daily in the evening.
-More frequent administration may decrease the intraocular pressure-lowering effect.
+More frequent administration may decrease the intraocular pressure-lowering effect or cause paradoxical elevations in intraocular pressure.

 1 drop/day per affected eye.